-- 1) Performance Improvement projects shall include the following: - An aim statement that clearly specifies the improvement strategy, population, control group, and time period for the project; - Analysis that the selected area of study is based on a demonstration of enrollee needs, care, and services and is expected to achieve measureable benefits; - Clear, defined, and measurable goals and objectives that the health plan shall achieve in each year of the project; - A description of utilization of the Rapid Cycle Process Improvement and the Plan Do Study Act (PDSA) process; - Measure performance using quality indicators that are objective, measurable, clearly defined, and that allow tracking of performance and improvement over time; - Implement systematic interventions to achieve improvement in quality; - Evaluate the effectiveness of the interventions; - Plan and initiate activities for increasing or sustaining improvement; - Complete the performance improvement project in a reasonable time period so as to allow information on the success of the performance improvement projects in the aggregate to produce new information on quality of care every year; - Standardize performance measures (such as HEDIS or another similarly standardized product); and - Health plans may request technical assistance from MHD or the external quality review organization (EQRO). - Statewide Performance Improvement Project(s) The health plan shall participate in a statewide 2) performance improvement project(s) as specified by the state agency.
+- 1) Performance Improvement projects shall include the following: - An aim statement that clearly specifies the improvement strategy, population, and time period for the project; - Analysis that the selected are of study is based on a demonstration of enrollee needs, care, and services and is expected to achieve measureable benefits; - Clear, defined, and measurable goals and objectives that the health plan shall achieve in each year of the project; - A description of utilization of the Rapid Cycle Process Improvement and the Plan Do Study Act (PDSA) process; - Measure performance using quality indicators that are objective, measurable, clearly defined, and that allow tracking of performance and improvement over time; - Implement systematic interventions to achieve improvement in quality; - Evaluate the effectiveness of the interventions; - Plan and initiate activities for increasing or sustaining improvement; - Complete the performance improvement project in a reasonable time period so as to allow information on the success of the performance improvement projects in the aggregate to produce new information on quality of care every year; and - Standardize performance measures (such as HEDIS or another similarly standardized product). - Statewide Performance Improvement Project(s) The health plan shall participate in a statewide 2) performance improvement project(s) as specified by the state agency.
 For purposes of this document, a statewide performance improvement project(s) shall be defined as a cooperative quality improvement effort by the health plan, the state agency, and the external quality review organization (hereinafter referred to as EQRO) to address clinical or non-clinical topic areas relevant to the Managed Care Program.
 The statewide performance improvement project(s) shall be designed to identify, develop, and implement standardized measures and statewide interventions to optimize health outcomes for the members and improve efficiencies related to health care service delivery.
 The health plan has the flexibility to select topics within the parameters below to ensure a successful performance improvement project (hereinafter referred to as a PIP).
 The health plan shall establish a predetermined timeframe in which the PIP will be conducted, and establish a baseline followed by a minimum of two remeasurement periods.
 An analysis of results detailing the specific interventions taken and their impact on improvement shall also be conducted.
 Interventions not resulting in meaningful improvements shall not be continued.
-The three (3) statewide PIPs shall be:
+The three (3) statewide PIPs shall be: - Improving Member Satisfaction and Appointment Availability (non-clinical): - ✓ The health plan shall set a goal for improving member satisfaction and appointment availability each year by five percentage point.

-- Improving Member Satisfaction and Appointment Availability (non-clinical): - $\checkmark$ The health plan shall set a goal for improving member satisfaction and appointment availability each year by five percentage point. - Immunizations (clinical medical): - ✓ The health plan shall set a goal to improve the plan-specific HEDIS Childhood Immunizations Status Combo 10 each year by at least two percentage points in alignment with the Quality Improvement Strategy. - ✓ The health plan shall evaluate this measure to determine which specific immunizations within this measure are historically low and focus on improvement. - Inpatient re-admissions for Mental Health (clinical-behavioral): - ✓ The health plan shall set a goal to improve the plan-specific HEDIS Follow-up After Hospitalization for Mental Illness 30 calendar days each year by at least two percentage points in alignment with the Quality Improvement Strategy.
+- Immunizations (clinical medical): - ✓ The health plan shall set a goal to improve the plan-specific HEDIS Childhood Immunizations Status Combo 10 each year by at least two percentage points in alignment with the Quality Improvement Strategy. - ✓ The health plan shall evaluate this measure to determine which specific immunizations within this measure are historically low and focus on improvement. - Impatient re-admissions for Mental Health (clinical-behavioral): - ✓ The health plan shall set a goal to improve the plan-specific HEDIS Follow-up After Hospitalization for Mental Illness 30 calendar days each year by at least two percentage points in alignment with the Quality Improvement Strategy. - ✓ The health plan shall participate in a multidisciplinary workgroup including the MHD, health plans, behavioral healthcare providers, and stakeholders that collaborate on projects aimed at improving mental health. - ✓ The health plan shall not be required to produce an annual evaluation and an EQRO review will not be conducted on this measure, unless specifically requested by the state agency.